 The Springfield Police Department is part of a long history of Law Enforcement in New England, dating back to the city's founding in 1636.
-The information on the SPD history sections explores some of the early years of "law and order" in the settlement as well as its development as a modern day law enforcement agency.
+The information on the SPD history section explores some of the early years of "law and order" in the settlement as well as its development as a modern day law enforcement agency.

 There's information on some of the early responsibilities of the Constable, the role of Marshalls, and the emergence of police officers as a profession.
 There are some informative historical books that even describe one of the first "traffic laws" and the consequences of violating it.